Introduction to Manilva

 Best Beaches of Manilva

-Manilva is blessed with lots of great beaches, including Playa la Chullera, Playa de la Duquesa, Playa de Tubalita, Punta de la Chullera and Playa de Sabinallas all on your doorstep.
+Manilva is blessed with a total of 7 beaches, including Playa la Chullera, Playa de la Duquesa, Playa de Tubalita, Punta de la Chullera and Playa de Sabinillas all on your doorstep.

 Punta de la Chullera is also well worth a visit, with three small spectacular bays surrounding this rocky setting.
 Its waters are immaculate, and the sea around Punta de la Chullera is great for snorkelling, while each of the bays also has a chiringuito to enjoy.